SeanCremer/SeanCremer.github.io/IntroductionToDatabaseDesign.md

 ### Foreign Keys

-Are the migrated Attributes/Columns from another Entity’s Primary Key.
+Are the migrated Attributes/Columns from another Entitys Primary Key.
 They are the fundamental building blocks within a Relational Database Design.
 They can be both defining to an Entity or merely an attribute.

 ### Domains